 Secrets to Haggling With Cell Phone Salesmen

 The pressure to make sales in the cell phone world is every bit as intense as in the car dealership world.
 There are quotas, minimum sales expectations, bonuses for signing up a certain number of customers, and at most companies there's even the risk of the salesman losing their job if they can't sell a predetermined number of phones each month.
 With all this pressure on the sales force, there's more motivation than ever to make deals to close sales.
-These deals (which, by the way, the cell phone companies allow their sales force to provide if needed to make a sale) are where you can benefit immensely.
+You can benefit immensely from these deals if you know the tricks to getting them.
 You can easily walk away from your next cell phone purchase having paid hundreds of dollars less than the typical cost of signing up for a new service.

 Cell phone carriers know that the market is saturated and the goal is no longer to sign up new customers who have never had a cell phone before, but to steal customers from other carriers while keeping theirs from leaving.
 In the industry, they refer to "reducing the number of customers lost" as "churn".
 As we go further into the next century, reducing churn while capitalizing on other company's customers is becoming the deciding factors as to which providers survive and which do not.
 This fierce competition can benefit you, the consumer, greatly if you know what you can do to exploit it to your advantage.